Marekkon5/beatporttagger/README.md

 ```
 pip install --user -r requirements.txt
 ```
-**Windows**: If you get errors installing dependencies, use Python 3.6 exactly.
+If you get errors installing dependencies, use Python 3.7 (or 3.6).

 Run:
 ```